ma-sharifi/minibankc/README.md

 ## CI/CD
 Pipelines let you define how your deployed code flows from one environment to the next.
 I tried to use Heroku for CI/CD but I got error "Item could not be retrieved: Internal Server Error".
+Then I managed to use Github Action.
+My pipeline has 2 steps.
+One Maven for test and buil then Docker.
 ```bash
 For CD you must do some steps:
 1- Go to you docker hub account and create a Repository.
 I created "minibankc" repository in my docker hub for this project.